thereAreDevelopersInBrazil/DynamicKnowledgeBaseSystem/README.md

 - I implemented CRUD operations for Topics with version control
 - I implemented all http CRUD methods (GET, POST, PUT, PATCH, DELETE)
 - The GET method returns the topics with their children nested in undetermined deep
+- New: :fire: GET methods also include the topic's resources, and depending of the type of the resource it renders its exclusive type properties
+- New: :fire: You can send resources property in the body of request (POST, PUT) to attach resources to the topic, resources can be both: ID of an existing resource, or resource valid object, Also possible in PATCH sending it using {path: "resources", value: [array of resources ids or objects here]}
-- The POST method returns the inserted Topic with parents nested on it in undetermined deep (it was not explicit in the challenge but I thought it would be nice)
+- The POST method returns the inserted Topic with parents nested on it in undetermined deep (it was not explicit in the challenge but I thought it would be nice
 - I decided to create the PATCH method that is not very known / used, and also implemented it following the RFC 6902 https://datatracker.ietf.org/doc/html/rfc6902, it gave me more work than should, it also is following the versioning requirement!
 - The PUT method is very REST strict, so only accept updates of the full resource base properties, this works well when you have PATCH for partial updates, also following the versioning requirement!
 - The DELETE method is logical deletion, affecting the results and internal searches in an repository level